ryantd42/NY-Legislative-Git/2023/S3438A-2023/bill.md

   SINCE  THE  FREEDOM  OF INFORMATION LAW WAS FIRST ADOPTED, ADVANCES IN TECHNOLOGY HAVE ENHANCED THE  ABILITY  TO  GAIN  ACCESS  TO  AND  WIDELY DISSEMINATE  PUBLIC INFORMATION.
-ACCORDINGLY, THE LEGISLATURE FINDS THAT GOVERNMENT AGENCIES, WHEN AGENCIES HAVE THE ABILITY  TO  DO  SO,  SHOULD PUBLISH  PUBLIC  RECORDS  PROACTIVELY ON THE INTERNET THAT ARE OF PUBLIC INTEREST AND AVAILABLE UNDER THIS ARTICLE.
+ACCORDINGLY, THE LEGISLATURE FINDS THAT

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06932-01-3
+  LBD06932-02-4
- S. 3438  2
+ S. 3438--A  2

+ GOVERNMENT AGENCIES, WHEN AGENCIES HAVE THE ABILITY  TO  DO  SO,  SHOULD PUBLISH  PUBLIC  RECORDS  PROACTIVELY ON THE INTERNET THAT ARE OF PUBLIC INTEREST AND AVAILABLE UNDER THIS ARTICLE.
   The  legislature  therefore  declares  that government is the public's business and that the public, individually and collectively and  repres- ented  by  a free press, should have access to the records of government in accordance with the provisions of this article.
   § 2.
 Subdivisions 3 and 4 of section 86 of the public officers law, as
  added by chapter 933 of the laws of 1977, are amended and two new subdi- visions 12 and 13 are added to read as follows:
   3. "Agency" EXCLUDES THE JUDICIARY AND STATE  LEGISLATURE,  AND  means any state or municipal department, SCHOOL DISTRICT, board, bureau, divi- sion, commission, committee, public authority, public corporation, coun- cil,  office  or  other governmental entity performing a governmental or proprietary function for the state or any  one  or  more  municipalities thereof,  [except  the  judiciary or the state legislature] OR ANY OTHER BODY, BY WHATEVER NAME, ACTING ON BEHALF OF GOVERNMENT WHICH, CONSIDERED IN ITS TOTALITY, IS FUNCTIONALLY EQUIVALENT TO AN AGENCY AS  DEFINED  IN THIS SUBDIVISION BECAUSE IT SUBSTANTIALLY POSSESSES ANY OF THE FOLLOWING FEATURES AND FUNCTIONS:
   (A)  THE  BODY PERFORMS A GOVERNMENTAL OR PROPRIETARY FUNCTION FOR THE STATE OR MUNICIPALITY;
   (B) THE BODY'S MEMBERS HAVE AUTHORITY TO MAKE DECISIONS OR RECOMMENDA- TIONS ON POLICY AND ADMINISTRATION AFFECTING THE CONDUCT OF THE BUSINESS OF THE PEOPLE IN THE GOVERNMENTAL SECTOR;
   (C) THE BODY WAS CREATED BY A GOVERNMENTAL OR  GOVERNMENTAL-AFFILIATED ENTITY  OR THE BODY'S ORIGIN AND AUTHORITY MAY BE TRACED TO GOVERNMENTAL ACTION;
   (D) THE BODY IS CONTROLLED BY, OVERSEEN OR OPERATIONALLY MANAGED BY  A GOVERNMENTAL OR GOVERNMENTAL-AFFILIATED ENTITY;
   (E) THE BODY RECEIVES SUBSTANTIAL GOVERNMENT FINANCIAL OR NONFINANCIAL SUPPORT;
   (F)  THE  BODY'S  OFFICERS  AND  EMPLOYEES ARE PUBLIC EMPLOYEES OR ARE NOMINATED OR APPOINTED BY PUBLIC EMPLOYEES; OR
   (G) THE BODY WAS PREVIOUSLY DETERMINED TO BE OPEN TO PUBLIC ACCESS.
   4. "Record" means any [information  kept,  held,  filed,  produced  or reproduced  by,  with  or for an agency or the state legislature, in any physical form whatsoever including, but not limited to, reports,  state- ments,  examinations,  memoranda, opinions, folders, files, books, manu- als, pamphlets, forms, papers, designs, drawings, maps, photos, letters, microfilms, computer tapes or discs, rules, regulations or codes]  DOCU- MENTS OR ELECTRONICALLY STORED INFORMATION, INCLUDING BUT NOT LIMITED TO ANY  WRITING,  DRAWING, GRAPH, CHART, PHOTOGRAPH, SOUND RECORDING, VIDEO RECORDING, IMAGE, AND OTHER DATA OR  DATA  COMPILATION,  STORED  IN  ANY MEDIUM  FROM  WHICH  INFORMATION  CAN BE OBTAINED EITHER DIRECTLY OR, IF NECESSARY, AFTER TRANSLATION BY THE  AGENCY  INTO  A  REASONABLY  USABLE FORM.
   12. "PUBLISHABLE  STATE  DATA" MEANS DATA COLLECTED BY A STATE AGENCY THAT THE AGENCY IS PERMITTED, REQUIRED OR ABLE TO MAKE AVAILABLE TO  THE PUBLIC, CONSISTENT WITH ANY AND ALL APPLICABLE LAWS, RULES, REGULATIONS, ORDINANCES, RESOLUTIONS, POLICIES OR OTHER RESTRICTIONS, REQUIREMENTS OR RIGHTS  ASSOCIATED  WITH  THE  STATE  DATA, INCLUDING BUT NOT LIMITED TO CONTRACTUAL OR OTHER LEGAL ORDERS, RESTRICTIONS  OR  REQUIREMENTS.
-DATA SHALL NOT BE PUBLISHABLE STATE DATA IF MAKING SUCH DATA AVAILABLE  ON  A WEBSITE  WOULD  VIOLATE STATUTE OR REGULATION, INCLUDING DISCLOSURE THAT WOULD CONSTITUTE AN UNWARRANTED INVASION OF PERSONAL  PRIVACY,  ENDANGER THE  PUBLIC  HEALTH,  SAFETY OR WELFARE, HINDER THE OPERATION OF GOVERN- MENT, INCLUDING CRIMINAL AND CIVIL INVESTIGATIONS, OR  IMPOSE  AN  UNDUE
+DATA SHALL  NOT  BE PUBLISHABLE STATE DATA IF MAKING SUCH DATA AVAILABLE ON A WEBSITE WOULD VIOLATE STATUTE OR REGULATION, INCLUDING  DISCLOSURE  THAT WOULD  CONSTITUTE  AN UNWARRANTED INVASION OF PERSONAL PRIVACY, ENDANGER
- S. 3438  3
+ S. 3438--A  3

- FINANCIAL,  OPERATIONAL  OR ADMINISTRATIVE BURDEN ON THE STATE AGENCY OR STATE.
+ THE PUBLIC HEALTH, SAFETY OR WELFARE, HINDER THE  OPERATION  OF  GOVERN- MENT,  INCLUDING  CRIMINAL  AND CIVIL INVESTIGATIONS, OR IMPOSE AN UNDUE FINANCIAL, OPERATIONAL OR ADMINISTRATIVE BURDEN ON THE STATE  AGENCY  OR STATE.
   13. "BUSINESS  DAYS"  AND  "DAYS"  SHALL  BE  CALCULATED FROM DATE OF SUBMISSION, IF ELECTRONIC, OR ELSE POSTMARK DATE.